Top 5 Christmas chemical experiments

 How to create patterns on a glass using carbamide?

-- Pour 300 g of carbamide into a glass, add 50 mL of hot water and thoroughly mix them together (carbamide will start dissolving in water, but it won’t dissolve completely because there is too much of it);
+- Pour 300 g of carbamide into a glass.
+Add 50 mL of hot water and mix thoroughly.
+The carbamide will start dissolving in the water, but won’t dissolve completely because there is too much of it);

-- Take a piece of glass and make several strokes with the paintbrush to apply the solution onto the glass;
+- Take a piece of glass and make several strokes with the paintbrush to apply the solution to the glass;

 - Wait for several minutes — soon you’ll see frostwork patterns appearing on the glass!